Last Updated on October 24, 2022 by The Filtery Staff

 Unreal

-Although it’s not allergy-friendly (they have multiple kinds of nut products), Unreal candy is lower-sugar, non-GMO, and gluten-free.
+Although it’s not allergy-friendly (they have multiple kinds of nut products), Unreal is a healthier candy option because it’s lower-sugar, non-GMO, and gluten-free.
 They use a lot of organic and Fair Trade ingredients, and many of their products are vegan as well.
 (The only ones that are not vegan are the milk chocolate gems and the dark chocolate caramel peanut nougat bars—those both contain milk.)

 Shop Unreal at: Unrealsnacks.com | Thrive Market | Walmart | Amazon (Also available at certain Target and Costco locations)